nforgeio/RaspberryDebugger/README.md

 * Automatically generates and configures a SSH key pair
 * Transparent **F5/Run** debugging
    * SDK and VSDBG installation is handled automatically
-   * We also publish and transfer the program file
+   * Program files are transferred to the Raspberry
 * Raspberry debugging can be enabled/disabled for specific projects
 * Multiple Raspberry connections are supported
 * Tested for C# and Visual Basic: other .NET languages should also work